tuananh/hyper-mcp/README.md

 - [hackernews](https://github.com/hungran/hyper-mcp-hackernews-tool): This plugin connects to the Hacker News API to fetch the current top stories and display them with their titles, scores, authors, and URLs.
 - [release-monitor-id](https://github.com/ntheanh201/hyper-mcp-release-monitor-id-tool): This plugin retrieves project ID from release-monitoring.org, which helps track versions of released software.
+- [finance](https://github.com/phamngocquy/hyper-mcp-yfinance): This plugin connects to the Yahoo Finance API to provide stock prices (OHLCV) based on a company name or ticker symbol.

 ## Creating Plugins